FEEDER + MAXIMO PARK + THE SNUTS

 GET CAPE WEAR CAPE FLY + THE SHERLOCKS + CRUEL HEARTS CLUB

-Taking place just three days after the end of lockdown restrictions, very special guests include FEEDER, MAXIMO PARK and THE SNUTS for this pivotal celebration of live music.
+Very special guests include FEEDER, MAXIMO PARK and THE SNUTS for this pivotal celebration of live music.
 Heritage Live also welcomes singer-songwriter GET CAPE WEAR CAPE FLY, Yorkshire alternative rock group THE SHERLOCKS and the grunge punk outfit CRUEL HEARTS CLUB to the line-up.

 The celebrated SHiiiNE On indie DJs will get the party started in style with gates opening at 3 pm for a full afternoon and evening of first-class live entertainment.